Getting someone to “take” speeding points for you is a very serious matter - but motorists can't help but try.

 After getting notices from the Safety Camera Partnership Unit about prosecution for speeding offences, Simmons downloaded letters designed to help motorists unlawfully escape prosecution.

-There are many lawful ways of avoiding a conviction or a driving ban for speeding offences.
+There are many lawful ways of avoiding a conviction or a driving ban for speeding offences, even if it does include having to pay a speeding fine.
 But if your strategy involves lying in any way, you're risking your liberty.